7 Referral Email Templates for More Word-of-Mouth Referrals

 Hi [family member or friend name],

 Hope all has been well since we last spoke.
-As you may have heard, I [started a business or began a sales position] that does [scope of business].
+As you know, I [started a business or began a sales position] that does [scope of business].

-I wanted to reach out to see if there’s anyone that you know who would be interested in my [product/service].
+May I ask if you know anyone who would be interested in my [product/service]?
 An ideal [customer/client] would be [niche market and description of ideal customer].

-One of the things that really makes us stand out is [description differentiating factor].
-This is part of what helps offer [description of value proposition] to our [customers/client].
+We distinguish ourselves from other competitors through our [description differentiating factor].
+This is what helps us offer [description of value proposition] to our [customers/client].

 Thank you,